NitroxNova/humanizer/README.md

 procedurally generated skin textures
 compute shaders and visual shaders for faster everything (maybe)
 bone poses for clothing (like high heals)

+* no longer afficilated with emberlight, donations to that patreon are not received here *